masa-finance/masa-cli/README.md

-  account                                                                                                            Shows information about your account identity                                                                                                           Identity commands identity info                                                                                                      Shows info about all Identities identity create <soulname> <duration>                                                                              Creates a masa identity with soul name identity register                                                                                                  Creates a masa identity without soul name identity show [options]                                                                                            Shows detail about your masa identity identity burn                                                                                                      Burns your masa identity soul-name                                                                                                          Soul Name Commands soul-name info                                                                                                     Shows info about all Soul Names soul-name list [options]                                                                                           Lists your soul names soul-name tailoptions]                                                                                             Tails your soul names soul-name resolve <soulname>                                                                                       Resolves a soul name to the address soul-name resolve-reverse <soulname>                                                                               Resolves an address to soul names soul-name create <soulname> <duration>                                                                             Creates a new soul name soul-name burn <soulname>                                                                                          Burns soul name that you own soul-name renew <soulname> <years>                                                                                 Renews a soul name that you own soul-name send <soulname> <receiver>                                                                               Sends a soul name to that you own to a receiver
+  account                                                                                                            Shows information about your account identity                                                                                                           Identity commands identity info                                                                                                      Shows info about all Identities identity show [options]                                                                                            Shows detail about your masa identity identity burn                                                                                                      Burns your masa identity soul-name                                                                                                          Soul Name Commands soul-name info                                                                                                     Shows info about all Soul Names soul-name list [options]                                                                                           Lists your soul names soul-name tail [options]                                                                                             Tails your soul names soul-name resolve <soulname>                                                                                       Resolves a soul name to the address soul-name resolve-reverse <soulname>                                                                               Resolves an address to soul names soul-name burn <soulname>                                                                                          Burns soul name that you own soul-name renew <soulname> <years>                                                                                 Renews a soul name that you own soul-name send <soulname> <receiver>                                                                               Sends a soul name to that you own to a receiver